KiNGEX1/Metainsbul/README.md

 MADE IN INDIA 🇮🇳

-This is tool for metaspolit easy payload building and easy installation
+This is tool for metasploit easy payload building and easy installation

 (update - If you facing any error I added a option called Fix Error you can run it will try to fix errors and help you to slove your problem)